jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Ah! concurrent testimony!
 But that is only an aggregation of single testimony, that is of relative truths, and merely amounts to a high probability, not to an absolute truth."

-"Well," said Metzerott, "until you bring me a man with all his senses complete, and stand him in the sunshine before me, and have him say it ain't bright and ain't warm, <p class="pagenum">Begin page 103</p> I think it's as near to an absolute truth as you are likely to come."
+"Well," said Metzerott, "until you bring me a man with all his senses complete, and stand him in the sunshine before me, and have him say it ain't bright and ain't warm, <hr><p class="pagenum">Page 103</p> I think it's as near to an absolute truth as you are likely to come."

 As near, yes, I grant that.
 But come, suppose *I* tell you&mdash;having all my senses complete&mdash;that to me the sunshine is dark and cold; what would you say then?"